 Those of you who used to use Nielsen (you know… the scanner that they used to send you in the mail) might be having flashbacks to a different time right now.
 But the app, which promises to update the company’s procedures in a major way, could revitalize the way they've always gathered their market research data.
 But the important question is this… can you really make money with the Nielsen Mobile App?

-That’s what we set out to find out as we downloaded it and gave it a try… and admittedly, it turned out differently than we expected.
+We wanted to find out whether making money with Nielsen mobile app was possible.
+So, we downloaded it and gave it a try… and admittedly, it turned out differently than we expected.

 This is what we learned.

 The Basics: What Is The Nielsen Mobile App?